DharaniDJ/My-Programming-Journey/RAG/Part 9 (Query Translation -- HyDE).md

 # RAG from Scratch: Part 9 - Query Translation: HyDE

-Hi, this is Lance from LangChain.
-This is the fifth video focused on query translation in our RAG from scratch series.
+Welcome to the ninth part in the **RAG From Scratch** series.
 We're going to be talking about a technique called HyDE.

 ## Introduction to Query Translation